U.S. Supreme Court temporarily keeps Title 42 immigration program in effect - NewsBreak

 Arizona Attorney General Mark Brnovich said in a written statement announcing the emergency stay application that “getting rid of Title 42 will recklessly and needlessly endanger more Americans and migrants by exacerbating the catastrophe that is occurring at our southern border.”

-The Biden administration has until 5p.m.
-Tuesday to respond to the decision.
+The Biden administration has until Tuesday at 5 p.m. to respond to the decision.

 White House Press Secretary Karine Jean-Pierre said during a press briefing Monday afternoon before the announcement that the U.S. Department of Homeland Security was “surging resources to the border” ahead of the expected end of Title 42 on Wednesday.